 Contact a Memphis Swimming Pool Injury Attorney Today

 When a relaxing day at a Memphis public pool goes badly, an experienced personal injury attorney can save you from hospital bills and other financial pressures.
 While you are caring for your family and recovering, allow the skilled attorneys with John Michael Bailey Injury Lawyers to manage the legal details of your personal injury case.
 Decades practicing Memphis personal injury law has given us the edge necessary to get results for our clients.
-Contact us today at (866) 537-1881 for a free consultation with a knowledgeable legal representative.
+Contact us today at 888-WE-FIGHT for a free consultation with a knowledgeable legal representative.